Release-Candidate/1-billion-row-challenge/README.md

 ![Image containing the start of the trace](./images/trace_start.png) At the end we see the 2 threads that do the first summing `main.sumResults` and the summing in the main thread and printing of the results.
 All together it takes about 100ms.
 ![image containing the end of the trace](./images/trace_end.png)

+### Further Optimization

+The most important would be to use another hash map, as most of the time is spent in the hash table lookups.

 ### Comparison